jameschristou/GitHubActionsDataCollector/readme.md

 * When starting the processing, pick up where we left off by checking the last workflow run processed - we'll need to link WorkflowRun and RegsiteredWorkflow for this (DONE)
 * Ignore skipped jobs (DONE)
 * Ignore runs where all jobs are either skipped or cancelled (DONE)
-* Add new fields for determining the duration of a run.
-This is because some runs which are not complete will time out and the completed date is updated at this point.
-It would be better to use the run start time and the completed time of the last non skipped job to determine duration.
+* Some runs which are not complete will time out and the updated date for the run is updated at this point.
+It would be better to use the run start time and the completed time of the last non skipped job to determine the completion time of the run rather than updated date.
+(DONE)
-* Add audit date columns onto the RegisteredWorkflow and WorkflowRun tables
+* Add audit date columns onto the RegisteredWorkflow and WorkflowRun tables to help track of when processing occurred

 ## Phase 6
 Introduce job groups for grouping related jobs.
 Job groups should also have duration and conclusion info